WallStreetMojo

 • The market value of equity = Market capitalization (Price * number of shares outstanding)

-XYZ Inc., a Nasdaq listed company, is currently trading at $11.25 per share.
+XYZ Inc., a Nasdaq-listed company, is currently trading at $11.25 per share.
 The firm had a book value of assets of $110 million and a book value of liabilities of $65 million at the end of 2019.
 Based on the recent filing with the exchange and the SEC, the company has 4 million shares outstanding.
-As an analyst, determine the Book-to-Market ratio for XYZ and, assuming everything constant interprets how the ratio influences investment decisions.
+As an analyst, determine of low or high book to market ratio for XYZ and, assuming everything is constant, interpret how the ratio influences investment decisions.

 Solution

-Use the below-given data for calculation of book to market ratio.
+Use the below-given data for the calculation of positive or negative book to market ratio.

 Calculation of Book & Market Value of Equity